coreeng/core-platform-docs/content/app/how-tos/setting-resource-requests.md

 pre = ""
 +++

+{{% notice note %}}
+Setting resource requests can prevent Out of Memory (OOM) and CPU throttling for your workloads
+{{% /notice %}}

-To set resources on your workloads you need to modify the manifest responsible for deploying your pods e.g. Deployments, Statefulsets or Pods.
-See [memory vs cpu](../../resources) on recommendations.
+To set resources on your workloads you need to modify the manifest responsible for deploying your pods e.g. Deployments or Statefulsets.
+See [memory vs cpu](../../resources) for more details.

-## Set Memory Requests & Limits
+## Memory Requests & Limits

 ```yaml
 apiVersion: apps/v1